 It is important to note that this definition is different from the definition of "consumer contract" which defines when the unfair terms regime applies.

-In applying the \$40,000 threshold, there are "unbundling" provisions which apply.
-Generally speaking, individual items may be considered separately in determining whether they fall under the \$40,000 threshold, if they are available for sale separately.
+In applying the monetary threshold referred to above, there are "unbundling" provisions which apply.
+Generally speaking, individual items may be considered separately in determining whether they fall under the monetary threshold, if they are available for sale separately.